-Our research vision is to conduct solutions oriented science to enhance biodiversity conservation and ecosystem service provision in urban landscapes
+Our research vision is to conduct solutions oriented science to enhance biodiversity conservation and ecosystem service provision in urban and urbanizing landscapes

 We use the ecosystem services concept as a lens through which to ask ecological questions related to sustainability, policy and practice.
 Within this framework, we use field observation/experiments, advanced sensor data, and synthesis approaches to ask how landscape structure, land-use history, and biodiversity interact to impact multiple ecosystem services in urban and urbanizing landscapes.
 While research in the lab is strongly grounded in landscape and ecosystem ecology, we recognize that addressing complex ecological problems is inherently interdisciplinary.
 We strive to develop research partnerships both within and outside the university, and value community engagement as integral to our work.
 Past research has relied on partnerships with landowners and managers, community groups, local governments, and planners.
 (We are always looking for new research partners!)